Well-Logging Licensee Toolkit

 Fees

-Well-logging license applicants are required to pay a fee to the NRC upon application for a new license and are required to pay an annual license fee to the NRC thereafter.
-These fees are explained in our Materials Fee Billing Handbook.
-Refer to the schedule of materials fees for the fees required for each category of license and each type of fee.
+Well-Logging license applicants are required to pay a fee to the NRC upon application for a new license and are required to pay an annual license fee to the NRC thereafter.
+Refer to the applicable fee categories in the schedules in 10 CFR Part 170 and 10 CFR Part 171 for the fees required for each category of license and each type of fee.

 Forms